Three times a week, we do our podcast, Verdict with Ted Cruz.

 They weren't able to confirm that at this point.

-And I know in many people's minds you're not allowed to assume at this early point that this could in any way be terror-related.
+And I know in many people's minds, you're not allowed to assume at this early point that this could in any way be terror related.

 But the reality is that is where a normal person's first thought would go in light of all of the attacks that have happened in Paris and in France and in Germany and in Great Britain and in Brussels and Belgium and all throughout the rest of Europe.

-And we have talked at length on this program about the Islamization, Not only of Great Britain, but all of Europe.
+And we have talked at length on this program about the Islamization, not only of Great Britain, but all of Europe.

-And remember, at different points, all throughout the Obama presidency, man caused disasters, overseas contingency operations, you know, workplace violence, none of which happen to be true here.
+And remember, at different points all throughout the Obama presidency, man-caused disasters, overseas contingency operations, you know, workplace violence, none of which happen to be true here.

-And then it brings into context and focus all of the issues that President Trump not only ran on, but also is now fighting, and that is building a wall to protect our southern border, where drugs and human trafficking and guns and the potential for terrorists to cross into our country from an open border is so important.
+And then it brings into context and focus all of the issues that President Trump not only ran on, but also is now fighting, and that is building a wall to protect our southern border, where drugs and human trafficking and guns and the potential for terrorists to cross into our country from, an open border, is so important.

 And secondly, the issue of vetting refugees from countries.

-I mean, there, you know, I've said this before.
+I mean, I've said this before.

 A lot of people don't believe it.